SheffieldML/GPc/README.md

 <h1>C++ GP Software</h1>

-This page describes how to compile and gives some examples of use of the C++ Gaussian Process code available for <a href="http://www.cs.man.ac.uk/neill-bin/software/downloadForm.cgi?toolbox=gpcpp">download here</a>.
+This page describes how to compile and gives some examples of use of the C++ Gaussian Process code.

 <h3>Release Information</h3>